 Relationships are key in networking

-When people understand your strengths, ambition and goals, and those of your organisation or department, and you understand theirs, amazing opportunities for collaboration emerge.
+When people understand your strengths, ambition and goals, and those of your organisation or department, and you understand theirs, it sparks amazing opportunities for collaboration.

 Four tips to being a better networker

 In order to be interesting to people, you need to be interested.
 A key component of networking is having a curiosity to learn from others about their work, what interests them and what really drives them.

 This is where strong communication skills come into play.
 Be prepared to ask people about their work and interests and critically, actively listen to learn more and truly understand.
 So often, the human temptation can be listening to respond, simply seeking a gap to interject.